• Skip to Content

 The Department of Biology offers a Bachelor of Science degree with two majors: the Bachelor of Science in Biology and the Bachelor of Science in Biology Pre-medical.
 These two programs are structured to meet the foundational needs of all students who are interested in a career in the broad area of the life sciences or health sciences.
 In the Biology major, these requirements are complemented by additional coursework in communication and statistics; in the Biology Pre-medical major, these requirements are complemented by chemistry, physics, and social foundations of health.

 After completing an initial four-semester core sequence in the biological sciences, students in the Biology major may choose an Area of Emphasis in Cell/Molecular Biology, Ecology/Ecosystems/Global Change, or Integrative Biology.
 Students in the Biology Pre-medical major may choose an Area of Emphasis in Human Health or Global Health.
-All students must complete 7 upper-division electives, including 2 laboratory courses.
+All students must complete 7 upper-division electives.

 The undergraduate programs in biology provide excellent preparation for students planning to apply to graduate programs in the biological sciences or to professional schools and programs including medical, osteopathic, dental, physical or occupational therapy, optometry, pharmacy, veterinary medicine, physician assistant, and chiropractic.
 A degree in biology prepares students for a wide range of careers in the biological sciences including medicine, biotechnology, genetics, forensics, ecology, environmental biology, and other biologically-related technical fields in government and private industry.
 With appropriate electives, a student with a degree in biology may also choose to enter the fields of law, journalism, education, business, health care administration, pharmaceutical sales, or work for a variety of federal agencies.